Exo: 2020–2021: Focus on solo activities and group's special album

 In February 2020, SM Entertainment revealed that Exo would prioritize solo and sub-unit activities in 2020 due to multiple members being on hiatus to fulfill their mandatory military service.
 Suho became the fourth member to debut as a soloist with his EP Self-Portrait, released on March 30, 2020.
 Baekhyun and Kai returned to activities with SuperM for the group's first studio album, Super One.
-Kai debuted as the group's fifth soloist with his self-titled mini-album on November 30, 2020.
+Kai debuted as the group's fifth soloist with his self-titled EP on November 30, 2020.

-Prior to the enlistments of Chanyeol and Baekhyun, the active members recorded the next Exo album in secret.
+Prior to the enlistments of Chanyeol and Baekhyun, the active members recorded Exo's next album in secret.
 In a video celebrating their ninth anniversary on April 8, 2021, the group showcased the filming of their upcoming music video and announced that they were preparing for the album to be released in the first half of the year, which would mark Xiumin and D.O.'s return to the group.
 Lay also participated in the album, marking his first activities with Exo since Don't Mess Up My Tempo.
 The group's seventh extended play, the "special album" Don't Fight the Feeling, was released on June 7.
 D.O. debuted as the group's sixth soloist with his EP Empathy on July 26, 2021.